eudo1111/CodeTimer-Mobile/README.md

 For now, it will be only for Android OS.

 ## What is CodeTimer?
-CodeTimer is simple small app to work with you Kimai software.
+CodeTimer is simple small app to work with your Kimai software.
 You have to install Kimai app first to get CodeTimer working!

 - More info about [Kimai](https://www.kimai.org/)
 - [CodeTimer desktop](https://github.com/owlysk/CodeTimer)